MicrosoftDocs/msteams-docs/msteams-platform/graph-api/rsc/resource-specific-consent.md

 ### Prerequisite

+To verify the application RSC permissions, follow these steps:

 1. [Configure consent settings](#configure-consent-settings).
     * Configure group owner consent settings for RSC in a team using the Azure AD portal.
     * Configure chat owner consent settings for RSC in a chat using the Microsoft Graph APIs.

-To verify the application RSC permissions, follow these steps:

 1. [Install your app in Teams](#sideload-your-app-in-teams).
 1. [Obtain an access token from the identity platform](#obtain-an-access-token-from-the-microsoft-identity-platform).
 1. [Check the RSC permissions granted to a specific resource](#check-the-rsc-permissions-granted-to-a-specific-resource).
-    * Check your app for added RSC permissions in a team.
-    * Check your app for added RSC permissions in a chat.

 ## Configure consent settings

-For application permissions, admins can enable or disable RSC permissions for all apps for the entire tenant using a toggle in Teams admin center.
 The tenant-level controls of app-only RSC permissions differ based on resource type.

 For delegated permissions, any authorized user can consent to the permissions requested by the app.